blockheadz-lab/BLOCKHEADZ/README.md

         └── current holders call claim() → ETH sent to wallet
 ```

 The royalty receiver just accepts ETH.
-It doesn't try to trigger a draw at the same time — that's a separate step once the pot is ready.
-Means royalties can land cleanly regardless of what's happening with Chainlink.
+It doesn't try to trigger a draw at the same time that's a separate step once the pot is ready.
+Means royalties can land cleanly regardless of what's happening with Chainlink

 ## Numbers